Skip to main content

 datetime

-The timestamp when the bid was accepted. null if the bid has not been accepted.
+When the bid was accepted. null if it has not been accepted.

 accepted_gpu_count